Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 Patio Paver Ideas for a Fire Pit

 Looking for patio paver ideas for your outdoor space?
-We’ve got you covered.
-Take a look at some of our design recommendations to get inspired.
+Take a look at some of our design recommendations for inspiration.

 1. Create an Accent Border to Highlight the Fire Pit

-This homeowner opted for our Copthorne® pavers to serve as an accent border around the square fire pit, creating a subtle division between the pit and adjacent water feature.
-This simple, yet effective design choice helps make the fire pit the true focal point of the patio.
+This homeowner opted for our Copthorne® pavers to serve as an accent border around the square fire pit, creating a subtle division between the pit and seating area.
+This simple yet effective design choice helps make the fire pit the true focal point of the patio.

 2. Use Similar Hues to Make the Space Appear Larger